 - Don't be afraid to change around some members of your committee, but be polite when informing a committee member you'll no longer be requiring their supervisory services.
 Please make sure to update the Administrative Officer so she can update your electronic file.

 NOTE: If a graduate student leaves the University without requesting a leave of absence from the Department, the Supervisory Committee will be disbanded.

 Choosing a chair shouldn't be an overwhelming experience - ultimately, the chair is only one of three committee members.
 The chair serves as an administrative contact and as someone the student can go to for guidance.

 You should keep in close contact with your committee and schedule a committee meeting at least once a semester.
 It is your responsibility as a graduate student to schedule committee meetings.
 This includes contacting all committee members in order to find a mutually acceptable date and time, and reminding them of the meetings as they approach.
 The student should prepare an agenda for the committee, itemizing all matters that the student wishes to discuss, and should have copies of the agenda for each committee member.
 The student is responsible for taking minutes during the meeting.
-After the meeting, the student should type up the minutes, sign and date them, have the committee chair sign and date them, and then turn the minutes in to the Academic Advisor to keep in the student's file.
+After the meeting, the student should type up the minutes, sign and date them, have the committee chair sign and date them, and then turn the minutes in to the Administrative Officer to keep in the student's file.